Corundum22/resampler/README.md

 # Resampler
-Resampler is a resampling program that resamples any supported file at the desired ratio using the desired interpolation algorithm.
+Resampler is a CPU-based resampling program that resamples any supported file at the desired ratio using the desired interpolation algorithm.

 ## Table of Contents
 - [File Types](#file-types)